 To the far west and north, beyond the Great Barrier Mountains, lies the Tundral Waste—a vast stretch of cold arctic plains taking up the northwestern crescent of Celaphania.
-The northern extent of the Tundral Waste is mostly covered by the arctic ice cap, while glaciers extend further south into the Barrier Mountains.
-Further to the south the tundral plains become somewhat more habitable and are home to tribes of indigenous people who populate small fishing villages.
+The northern extent of the Tundral Waste is covered by the arctic ice cap, while glaciers extend south into the Barrier Mountains.
+Farther to the south the tundral plains become more habitable and are home to tribes of indigenous people populating small fishing villages.
 The Tundral Waste remains largely unexplored.

-The Southern Marches are a war-torn and contested borderland locked between the Wilderlands south of Glaven and the Karghen Warhold.
-Ruled over by March Lords, they protect the Republic of Glaven from the barbarian hordes.
+The Southern Marches are a war-torn borderland locked between the Wilderlands south of Glaven and the Karghen Warhold.
+Ruled over by March Lords, they protect the Republic of Glaven from the barbarian hordes further south.

 The Mesorian Isthmus connects northern and southern Celaphania and divides the Olusian Sea from the Bay of Tolany.
-It has long been a dangerous and contested land, and today it is a lawless no-man’s land between the fortified garrison posts of the Southern Marches and the barbaric tribes of the Karghen Warhold.
+It has long been a dangerous and contested land, and is today a lawless no-man’s land between the fortified garrison posts of the Southern Marches and the violent warrior tribes of the Karghen Warhold.

-The Arcrest Mountains rise high above the surrounding lowland country in the eastern quarter of southern Celaphania.
-It forms a natural barrier in the center of the northeastern quarter and separates the nations of Crethia, Corellica, Seranosa, Freyor, and the Tyrrelian Marches.
+The Arcrest Mountains rise high above the surrounding lowland country in the eastern quarter of Southern Celaphania.
+The range forms a natural barrier in the center of the northeastern quarter seperating the nations of Crethia, Corellica, Seranosa, Freyor, and the Tyrrelian Marches.
 Although most of the peaks are under 4,000 feet, the northern-most peak, known as Majestic Mountain, rises to over 9,000 feet.

 Great Zhonghuan Mountains

 The Azanian Jungle has long been a place of mystery and legend.
 It is comprised mostly jungles, swamps, wetlands, and dense forests, although there are also areas of lighter vegetation and a few wide-open savannas.
 The great Azanian River feeds this entire land, running from the Zhonghuan Mountains and emptying into the Marisian Sea.
 For this reason, the Great Azanian Delta is the lushest wetland in the world.
-The northwestern region of the Azanian Jungle, the Karghen lands, consists of tropical and subtropical forests and deep rainforest, while the southeastern region, including the lands of Bunta and Antilla, is marked by lighter forests, golden plains, and green savannas.
-The central and western extents of the Azania are deep, impenetrable jungles, the vast portion of which remains entirely unexplored.
+The southeastern regions of the Azanian Jungle, including the lands of Bunta and Antilla, consists of tropical and subtropical forests and deep rainforest, while the northwestern region, the Karghen lands, is marked by lighter forests, golden plains, and green savannas.
+The central and western extents of Azania are deep, impenetrable jungles, the vast portion of which remains entirely unexplored.

 The Bloodlands were known as the Blasted Lands following the cataclysmic destruction at the end of the War of Golla and Marada, for it was here that the portal to Atracus was created and subsequently sealed.
-The Bloodlands, located north of Azania, became known as such during the 4th century of the Common Age when the demon lord Nightloch (also called the Shadow of Azania) emerged to terrorize the lands of Celaphania.
-As a result of the malignant sorcery and necrolic energies unleashed by Nightloch, the entire region has been reduced to lifeless thickets, putrid swamps, and crumbling ruins.
-Although Nightloch was destroyed, countless monsters, unnatural beasts, and magical creatures spawned from that dark war still roam the hunted swamps and twisted thickets.
+The Bloodlands, located north of Azania, became known as such during the 6th century of the Common Age when the demon lord Nightloch (also called the Shadow of Azania) emerged to terrorize the lands of Celaphania.
+As a result of the malignant sorcery and necrolic energies unleashed by Nightloch, the entire region has been twisted into vast jungles of aberrant life, putrid swamps, and crumbling ruins.
+Although Nightloch was destroyed, countless monsters and unnatural beasts spawned from that dark war still roam the hunted swamps and twisted thickets.

 The Forgotten Sea, known as the Sea of Tears in Elinican and Maradian times, is called such because it was only recently reopened by Celaphanian explorers.
 The Forgotten Sea is separated from the Vast Sea by a chain of large islands forming a southern crescent.
 These islands, the largest of which is known as Kaimboka, are inhabited by bronze and iron age people who have been cut off from all other civilization since the War of Golla and Marada.
 The Islands of the Sea People mark the eastern tip of the island chain.

 South of Celaphania lies the Algorian Sea.
-It has been charted by intrepid Celaphanian explorers, but the absence of islands and any lands apart from the Frozen Continent further south, has caused it to be of little interest.
+It has been charted by intrepid Celaphanian explorers, but the absence of islands and any lands apart from the Frozen Continent farther south, makes it of little interest.
 A few isolated islands have been found throughout the Algorian, but none are inhabited.